Guide for managers

 A 1:1 is the recurring, private conversation between you and one of your direct reports.
 Run it well and it’s the most useful half hour on your calendar.
 Run it badly and it’s a status meeting nobody wants to sit through.

-What a good 1:1 actually does
+What a good 1:1 does

 The one rule: the 1:1 is their meeting, not yours.